groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/document-information/groupdocs-parser-java-get-supported-file-formats-tutorial/_index.md

 import com.groupdocs.parser.FileType;
 ```

-## Implementation Guide

-In this section, we'll dive into retrieving supported file formats.
+## How to Get Formats Using GroupDocs.Parser

 ### Retrieve Supported File Formats

 **Overview**
-This feature enables you to identify all file types that can be parsed using GroupDocs.Parser, crucial for dynamically handling different document types in your applications.
+This feature enables you to identify all file types that can be parsed, which is essential for building flexible document processing pipelines.

 #### Step 1: Import Required Classes
-Start by importing the necessary classes, including `FileType` from the GroupDocs.Parser library:
+Start by importing the necessary class, `FileType`, from the GroupDocs.Parser library:

 ```java
 import com.groupdocs.parser.FileType;
 ```

 #### Step 2: Retrieve Supported File Types
-Use the `getSupportedFileTypes()` method to obtain an iterable collection of supported file types.
+Call the `getSupportedFileTypes()` method to obtain an iterable collection of supported file types.

 ```java
 Iterable<FileType> supportedFileTypes = FileType.getSupportedFileTypes();